Online Registration Agreements

 We are providing a list of some of the lengthier agreements that parents will be asked to "sign-off" while filling out the Online Registration application.
 These are being provided as they appear, or as links to documentation, for your convenience.

-We suggest reviewing this inforamation before registering your students to help you move more quickly through your application.
+We suggest reviewing this information before registering your students to help you move more quickly through your application.

 We hope you find this useful.
 If you have any question please contact the Registration Office or your child's school.